solo-io/workshops/gloo-edge/README.md

 ### Refactor time!

-The VirtualService options can be extracted in its own resource called `VirtualHostOptions`.
+The VirtualService options can be extracted in their own resource called `VirtualHostOptions`.
 Usually, used when the same set of options has to be applied across different virtual services.

-Start by creating the `VirtualHostOption` that contains the extauth, the transformations, and the ratelimiting configuration.
+Start by creating the `VirtualHostOption` that contains the extauth, the transformations, and the rate-limiting configuration.

 ```bash